KitC3/Thesis_Sepsis/README.md

 The Sepsis Data Analysis.ipynb notebook contains the analysis of the dataset.
 Including the class distributions and the amount of missing data per variable.

-The other two notebooks contain all the preprocessing steps that were done before using the data for training.
-In Sepsis Preprocessing - Missing Values.ipynb, the missing values in each variable are replaced/filled with "0" values.
-In Sepsis Preprocessing - Undersampling and Padding.ipynb, undersampling is performed on the dataset and as each time-series has a variable amount of time-steps padding is also performed.
+The other two notebooks contain all the preprocessing steps that were done before using the data for modeling.
+In Sepsis Preprocessing - Missing Values.ipynb, the missing values in each variable are replaced/filled with "0" values which is an imputation strategy.
+In Sepsis Preprocessing - Undersampling and Padding.ipynb, undersampling is performed on the dataset, meaning that samples (in this case non-sepsis samples) are removed to improve the class balance.
+Lastly padding is also performed as each time-series has a variable amount of time-steps, which must be addressed as the models expect that the time series have the same shape, so new (padded) values are added to acts as a filler so that each time series has the same amount of time steps.

 #### Training models and Evaluating
 ```bash